apache/aurora/docs/storage-config.md

 * Consider blocking external traffic on a port defined in `-http_port` for all schedulers to prevent users from interacting with the scheduler during the restoration process.
-This will help troubleshooting by reducing the scheduler log noise and prevent users from making changes that will be erased after the backup snapshot is restored
+This will help troubleshooting by reducing the scheduler log noise and prevent users from making changes that will be erased after the backup snapshot is restored.

+* Configure `aurora_admin` access to run all commands listed in [Restore from backup](#restore-from-backup) section locally on the leading scheduler:
+  * Make sure the [clusters.json](client-commands.md#cluster-configuration) file configured to access scheduler directly.
+Set `scheduler_uri` setting and remove `zk`.
+Since leader can get re-elected during the restore steps, consider doing it on all scheduler replicas.
+  * Depending on your particular security approach you will need to either turn off scheduler authorization by removing scheduler `-http_authentication_mechanism` flag or make sure the direct scheduler access is properly authorized.
+E.g.: in case of Kerberos you will need to make a `/etc/hosts` file change to match your local IP to the scheduler URL configured in keytabs:

+        <local_ip> <scheduler_domain_in_keytabs>

 * Next steps are required to put scheduler into a partially disabled state where it would still be able to accept storage recovery requests but unable to schedule or change task states.
 This may be accomplished by updating the following scheduler configuration options:
   * Set `-mesos_master_address` to a non-existent zk address.
 This will prevent scheduler from registering with Mesos.
-E.g.: `-mesos_master_address=zk://localhost:2181`
+E.g.: `-mesos_master_address=zk://localhost:1111/mesos/master`
   * `-max_registration_delay` - set to sufficiently long interval to prevent registration timeout and as a result scheduler suicide.
 E.g: `-max_registration_delay=360mins`
   * Make sure `-reconciliation_initial_delay` option is set high enough (e.g.: `365days`) to